Custom insights

 6. Benefits of Custom Insights

-- Error reduction: Standardized automation minimizes human error.
+- Reduce errors: Standardized automation minimizes human mistakes.

-With Custom Insights, your meeting summaries become a powerful, fully tailored tool.
+With Custom Insights, your meeting summaries become a powerful, tailored tool.